XiaoTianCan/ASRA/draft-geng-sidrops-aspa-analysis-00.md

 # ASPA Deficiencies
-This section describes the deficiencies of ASPA-based AS_PATH verification.
+This section describes the deficiencies of ASPA-based AS_PATH verification in detail.

 ## Hard to Detect Bogus Records
 An AS can unilaterally authorize a set of its provider ASes.
 Under the one-direction authorization, an AS may intentionally or unintentionally register bogus records that are hard to be discovered.
 Consider two ASes, i.e., ASx and ASy.
 ASy is an AS that either has no link with ASx or has some relationship with ASy.
 Some examples of bogus ASPA records registered by ASx are listed as follows: